subodh2691/ServiceNow/README.md

 1. Clone or download the repository
 2. Go to Directory where you cloned the project.
-3. Run mvn clean test
+3. Run mvn clean verify

 Test report can be found at : https://github.com/subodh2691/ServiceNow/blob/master/test-output/ServiceNowAutomation.html